 The concept of a pedestrian shed or "ped shed" is the distance that can be covered in five minutes at a typical walking pace, displayed by a quarter mile distance around a destination.
 A fiveminute walk is considered a reasonable distance for people before they consider other modes.
 Map 10 identifies areas with overlapping pedsheds to the major walking destinations, denoting these areas as having a range of "some accessibility" to "high accessibility" depending on how many destinations can be reached within a quarter mile.
-Additionally, areas where at least two walking destinations have been identified through public participation are shown on the map.
+Additionally, areas where at least two walking destinations have been identified through public participation are layered on the map in crosshatched areas.
+These crosshatched areas were identified independent from the designation of pedsheds and are shown to illustrate how public input correlates or diverges from technical analysis.
 The following areas are important for promoting walking-length trips: